xtaran/dist-detect/README.md

     * Live-CDs like Tails, Grml and Knoppix
     * Discontinued ones (you also want to detect them) like Tanglu

+* Let the package list parser optionally generate rules from every banner of a non-up-to-date or end-of-life version for SNORT (and hence also Suricata) and/or Zeek (formerly known as Bro).

 License and Copyright
 ---------------------